In this Blog Post

 The purpose of the debating part of the process should be carried out before any further proposals are made.

-The idea is to discuss and agree what both parties agree on in their initial proposals.
+The idea is to discuss and agree on what both parties agree on in their initial proposals.
 If there is an agreement made, then this can be in effect signed off and put to one side.
 No further proposals should be made and once agreed these should be put to one side.

-It may be that you simply want to discuss which parts of your proposal you are willing to move on and which you are not.
+It may be that you simply want to discuss which parts of your proposal you are willing to move on, and which you are not.
 For example, there may be things that you can’t move on for example lead times, but you do have some flexibility on price.

-Again, it’s a matter of agreeing this and putting to one side the things that you can.
+Again, it’s a matter of agreeing on this and putting to one side the things that you can.

 During the bargaining stage, always remember your BATNA.
 Start with what you want the gradually move toward the maximum you can offer.

 Use other offers to strengthen your position further i.e. tell your opposition you can get a better price from somewhere else, but don’t divulge why you haven’t gone with them.
 If asked, simply say something like ‘I would prefer to work with you if we can come to an agreement’.